 Almost everything people do has a seasonal cycle component to it.
 Stock markets are not an exception.
-This phenomenon is hard to explain, and still it is possible to use seasonality to your advantage.
+This phenomenon is hard to explain, and it still is possible to use seasonality to your advantage.
 Not only mid- and long-term investors can benefit from it.
 Short-term traders can also put this information to good use.
-It is commonly accepted that most money on the stock market are made in the period between November 1 and April 30 (so-called winter), while the period between May 1 and October 31 (so-called summer) should be avoided, but is it just a Wall Street legend?
+It is commonly accepted that most money on the stock market are made in the period between November 1 and April 30 (so-called winter), while the period between May 1 and October 31 (so-called summer) should be avoided.
+But is it just a Wall Street legend?

-Back in 2012, two Massey University professors have written two articles on this exact subject: Are Monthly Seasonal Real?
+Back in 2012, two Massey University professors have written two articles on this exact subject: Are Monthly Seasonals Real?
 A Three Century Perspective and The Halloween Indicator: Everywhere and all the time.
 Results, obtained from 108 countries and 319 years of observation, conclude that summer-winter divide is more than real.

 January and December are the two most profitable months of the year, while September and October demonstrate the worst overall performance.
 As you can see, winter is on average more profitable that summer, which doesn’t necessarily mean that the market will behave the same each year.
 Of course, when 300 years of history are observed, outliers are more than expected.
 However, the general patterns, observed through the centuries, can really tell a lot about the nature of seasonal fluctuations and give you the upper hand.
-In the end, it is up to you to use this knowledge in your trading pursuit.
+In the end, it is up to you to use this knowledge in your trading pursuits.